andrew/ultimate-awesome/README.md

 - [awesome-indie-maker](https://github.com/ljinkai/awesome-indie-maker) - A curated list of awesome things related to Indie Maker.
 - [awesome-cv](https://github.com/mawady/awesome-cv) - Curated educational list for computer vision.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
+- [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.
+- [awesome-coldfusion](https://github.com/seancoyne/awesome-coldfusion) - A curated list of awesome ColdFusion frameworks, libraries and software.
 - [awesome-blockchain-cn](https://github.com/suixinio/awesome-blockchain-cn) - 收集所有区块链(BlockChain)相关资料.
 - [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
 - [awesome-local-llms](https://github.com/vince-lam/awesome-local-llms) - Compare open-source local LLM inference projects by their metrics to assess popularity and activeness.